IPI lectures

 A simple deduced model of common sense and the process of “making sense” is presented.
 Several examples of irrationality due to common sense bias are identified within the fields of mathematics, science, philosophy, and religion.
 A series of logical proofs for the origin of the universe and its fundamental quantum nature are delivered.
 Preliminary expressions of the universe are developed (relative expressions of |1|), revealing what are purported to be the foundational quantum informational structures of nature.
 These structures, of which there are apparently 72! instances, are presumed to underpin and support the standard model, either as it currently stands, or at least future revisions of it.

-IPI Christmas lecture 2022 - Quantum Doug Matzke, Ph.D.
+IPI Christmas lecture 2022 - Doug Matzke

 Bit-Physics: How to bootstrap the universe using topological bits